Anaghapa11/MySQL/README.md

 13. Find the total population for each country in the Persons table.
 14. Find countries in the Persons table with a total population greater than 50,000.
 15. List the total number of persons and average rating for each country,but only for countries with more than 2 persons, ordered by the average rating in ascending order.

+# Assignment 6
+Assignment Six is about performing joins and unions in My Sql.

+# Steps done
+1. Create the Database.
+2. Create tables person and country.
+3. Performing inner join, Left join, and Right join on the tables.
+4. Printed all distinct country names from both the Country and Persons tables.
+5. Printed all country names from both the Country and Persons tables, including duplicates.
+6. Rounded the ratings of all persons to the nearest integer in the Persons table.